 Earning a certification from the Council for Responsible Sport formally recognizes our significant dedication to environmental and social responsibility in sport.
 It requires having a plan, telling the community, promoting health and wellness, and inspiring others to do the same.
-Trailhead Running must go through an auditing process to earn a minimum of 26 credits to achieve certification.
-We earned this certification in June, 2013 (see timeline below) but that is not the end. it must be maintained year over year.
+Trailhead Running completed an auditing process to earn 26 credits and achieve certification in June, 2013.

 Trailhead Running is incorporating environmental best practices into the Women on the Trails Race Series.
 Our mission is three-fold: